gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

   caption: [Modifier check on the template method.],
 ) <is-template-method-modifiers>

 Retrieve the `:modifiers` property from the method using the `has` query.
-Retrieving a value for the `public` modifier using `modifier|public` to than check using `contains` if the value is present in the list of modifiers.
-The length of the list of `modifiers` is also checked to see if it's length is 1, e.g: only contains the `public` modifier.
+The public modifier is retrieved via `modifier|public`, and the `contains` query is then used to verify its presence within the modifier list.
+The length of the list of `modifiers` is checked to see if its length is 1, e.g: only contains the `public` modifier.

 After the modifiers are checked, validating if the body of the method is not empty is in @is-template-method-body.

 #linebreak()
 #figure(